 Once you click on a symptom, the next screen will bring up the most important clarifying symptom questions:

-The system will continue to ask clarifying questions to help get you to a final diagnosis in the quickest, most efficient way possible.
-Upon reaching the end of a journey, a pathway summary to the final diagnosis will also be presented:
+The system will continue to ask clarifying questions to help get you to a potential differential diagnosis in the quickest, most efficient way possible.
+Upon reaching the end of a journey, a pathway summary to the potential differential diagnosis will also be presented:

-Clicking on the final diagnosis (highlighted in green) will give you a summary of that diagnosis:
+Clicking on the differential diagnoses (highlighted in green) will give you reference information of that clinical condition:

 Features to assist with clinical reasoning